 A good POS software will help you go a long way.
 First, you need to identify the requirements of your restaurant business.
 For example, if you run Quick Service Restaurant (QSR), you must purchase a POS that has an efficient Central Kitchen Management and Inventory Management System.

-You can reduce the manual labor billing using POS software that facilitates automatic table ordering and billing.
+You can reduce the manual labour billing using POS software that facilitates automatic table ordering and billing.
 Leverage features like online reservation and ordering, to delight your customers.
 You can also integrate third-party CRM and Loyalty programs to further boost your customer engagement and marketing.

 4. Market Your Restaurant Business

 Any business, be it a corporate or a restaurant, needs to be marketed well.
 Word of mouth will only get you so far.
-Marketing is no longer just restricted to distributing flyers to passer-bys.
+Marketing is no longer just restricted to distributing flyers to passers-by.
 Online marketing and PR have grown tremendously and should be used smartly to manage your online and offline reputation.

 5. Interact with the Employees

 One of the major concerns of running a restaurant business is maintaining an efficient workforce.
-The attrition rate is high, and hiring cheap and efficient labor is a challenging task.
+The attrition rate is high, and hiring cheap and efficient labour is a challenging task.
 Therefore, it is important to retain your trained resources.
 Try to maintain a healthy work-fun environment as your employees are your biggest asset.